conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

 - **tools.cmake.cmaketoolchain:system_name** is not necessary in most cases and is only used to force-define ``CMAKE_SYSTEM_NAME``.
 - **tools.cmake.cmaketoolchain:system_version** is not necessary in most cases and is only used to force-define ``CMAKE_SYSTEM_VERSION``.
 - **tools.cmake.cmaketoolchain:system_processor** is not necessary in most cases and is only used to force-define ``CMAKE_SYSTEM_PROCESSOR``.
+- **tools.cmake.cmaketoolchain:enabled_blocks** define which blocks are enabled and discard the others.
 - **tools.cmake.cmaketoolchain:extra_variables**: dict-like python object which specifies the CMake variable name and value.
 The value can be a plain string, a number or a dict-like python object which must specify the ``value`` (string/number) , ``cache`` (boolean), ``type`` (CMake cache type) and optionally, ``docstring`` (string: defaulted to variable name) and ``force`` (boolean) keys.
 It can override CMakeToolchain defined variables, for which users are at their own risk.
 E.g.

 .. code-block:: text